tonioloewald/bindinator.js/README.md

 - is easier to read
 - easier to debug
 - quicker to test
-- has fewer bugs (bugs  > k.loc)
+- has fewer bugs (bugs > k &times; loc)
 - that loads faster
-- uses less memory
+- uses less memory, and thus…
 - runs faster

-Do *less* work.
-Get smaller, faster, cheaper results.
+This is 360° laziness. *Everyone* does less work to get smaller, faster, cheaper results.

 Wait what?
 It's not that you can't pick all three from "good, fast, cheap", it's that you're operating within a better framework (philosophy, not